Pin Point to Dublin

 This is a fully COVID secure travel process and more information will be provided on application.

-Our next departure from Newcastle Airport is September 2022.
+Our next departure from Newcastle Airport is late January 2023.